abbreviatedman/react-unit-01-intro-to-react/1b-props-state/04-state-lab/readme.md

 10. From the File Explorer from the left side panel **right click** on the **/src/** folder and select **New File**.
 Name the file `AddTask.js`.

-11. Open the **/src/AddTask.js** file and use the shortcut command `ffc` to create the basic functional component scaffolding.
+11. Open the **/src/AddTask.js** file and create the basic functional component scaffolding.
 Name the component `AddTask`.

 12. Fill the empty return statement the following elements: